States are looking to help their vulnerable communities as vaccine distribution ramps up - KRDO

 As officials make strides to improve accessibility to Covid-19 vaccines in the United States, some states are turning their focus to the underserved and vulnerable communities that have not yet been eligible for protection.

-Though coronavirus vaccine administration is not at President Joe Biden’s hoped-for level of 1.5 million per day, the US has gotten closer with an average of 1.3 million new shots a day.
+Though the country’s vaccination rate is not at President Joe Biden’s hoped-for level of 1.5 million shots per day, the US has recently gotten closer, having averaged 1.3 million new shots a day over the last week, according to federal data.

-Until now, the sluggish pace of distribution had most states’ demand for vaccines exceeding their supply as they raced to protect their first-priority populations, usually healthcare workers and older Americans.
+States initially raced to vaccinate their priority populations, often health care workers and people in long-term care facilities, followed by seniors and/or essential workers, with many states saying demand for vaccines was exceeding supply.

 Now New York, with about 75% of hospital workers inoculated, may become the first state to offer vaccine access to people with the simultaneous presence of two or more medical conditions, no matter their age.
 The governor’s office listed cancer, chronic kidney disease, pulmonary disease and heart conditions as some of the comorbidities and underlying conditions that the state will use to determine eligibility for the Covid-19 vaccine.